 If Knowledge is power and Content is King, empowering men with thorough health reports can be a game-changer.
 This is why we offer our Comprehensive Physical Exams along with our Testosterone Replacement Therapy.

-When comparing men and women, patterns prove that men have a tendency to avoid a greater amount of doctors visits, recommended testing & screenings.
+When comparing men and women, patterns prove that men have a tendency to avoid a greater amount of doctor visits, recommended testing & screenings.
 The statistics speak for themselves.
-Guys spend more years with bad health, die sooner, and have a higher rate of suicide.
+Guys spend more years in bad health, die sooner, and have a higher rate of suicide.

 Women, of course, are faced with their own array of disadvantages and struggles with health and the system as a whole, such as medical misunderstandings, lack of research on certain issues and body systems, and many more.
 But patterns show they tend to visit doctors and medical specialists much more often and consistently throughout their lives when compared to men.

 There is an extensive amount of research and studies on the dynamic of men’s vs. women’s health in the United States.
 The publication Out of Touch: American Men and the Health Care System focuses on the disparities of the utilization of health services and relationships with providers between genders.

 They studied more than 4,000 U.S. men and women and found that 24% of the men had not seen a physician within the previous year, compared to 8% of the women.
 Also, 33% of the men did not have a regular doctor for check-ups or medical advice, versus 19% of the women.